rz4/MinoTauro/README.md

 ## Motivation
-The dynamic execution of Pytorch operations allows enough flexibity to change computational graphs on the fly which provides an avenue for Hy to be used in establishing meta-programming practices in the field of deep learning.
+The dynamic execution of Pytorch operations allows enough flexibity to change computational graphs on the fly.
+This provides an avenue for Hy, a lisp-binding library for Python, to be used in establishing meta-programming practices in the field of deep learning.

 While the final goal of this project is to build a framework for DL systems to have access to their own coding, this coding paradigm